learn-static/writing-with-visualizations/content/start/web-setup.md

 **Need a visual?
 Follow along with the video below:**

-{% include video-embed.html youtubeid="22-iihbu12c" caption="Turn on GitHub Pages" %}
+{% include video-embed.html youtubeid="d2I6Z3u8_Tc" caption="Turn on GitHub Pages" %}

 ## Step 7.
-Show your work
+Celebrate!

 Congratulations!
 Today you created a website.
 Take some time to click around your new site and explore the pages.
-Next week we'll start adding content to the site and visualizing some topic modeling done with the Party Platforms and State of the Union Addresses.
+In the next lesson we'll start adding content to the site and visualizing some topic modeling done with the Party Platforms and State of the Union Addresses.

-When you're finished exploring, **submit a link to the website you just created** to this week's Lab Discussion on Canvas.